 No list of restaurants in Skipton would be complete without a mention of The Angel Inn at Hetton.
 Although The Angel has recently changed hands, they still have one of the brightest Head Chefs in the region.
 The food at The Angel is, to describe it simply, delicious.
-The fact that they are the holders of two coveted AA Rosettes speaks volumes about the passion for food and service which Pascal and his team hold.
+The fact that they are the holders of two coveted AA Rosettes and a Michelin star speaks volumes about the passion for food and service which the team hold.
 If you’re looking for something special, The Angel should be at the top of your list.
 In terms of menu, you can expect to find a myriad of British classics, including, Starter: Assiette of Guinea – £9.50.
 Main – Harissa Roasted Monkfish – £22.00.

 Perhaps leaning toward the more expensive end of the spectrum, The Angel is perfect for a special occasion or romantic treat…

 “We returned to the Angel after a two-year gap not sure what to expect from some reviews on this site.
 We found the Angel on top form.
 Great cooking, top-level beer and wine, lovely relaxed atmosphere, great room and Pascal orchestrating it all as only he can.
 Friends joined us on two nights and they loved it too.
 Good to see it mentioned in the Telegraphs list of the top 30 pubs for a relaxing break.
 But it is so much more than a pub.
 It is The Angel and it is a great place to stay.”